Stargazer-cc/obsidian-tag-group-manager/README-EN.md

 1. Download the latest release package
 2. Extract the downloaded file
-3. Copy the extracted folder to the Obsidian plugins directory: `{your-vault}/.obsidian/plugins/`
+3. Copy the extracted folder to your Obsidian plugins directory: `{your-vault}/.obsidian/plugins/`
-4. Restart Obsidian
+4. Restart Obsidian or refresh third-party plugins
 5. Enable the plugin in settings

+### BRAT Installation

+You can also use BRAT by entering https://github.com/Stargazer-cc/obsidian-tag-group-manager and selecting the latest version to get updates.

 ## Usage